You are currently viewing 11 Holistic Ways to Beat Loneliness: The Mineral and Gut-Brain Connection

-Our instinct may be to withdraw but what we need is human interaction, touch, and compassion.
+Our instinct may be to withdraw, but what we need is human interaction, touch, and compassion.
 When we start to feel the lonely feeling creep in, one solution may be to push ourselves to do or be in communication with friends, loved ones, or simply other people.

-We all have a need to be cared for and loved by nature so we need to push ourselves to be vulnerable in asking for or seeking help to regain our balance at times.
+We all have a need to be cared for and loved by nature, so we need to push ourselves to be vulnerable in asking for or seeking help to regain our balance at times.

 There are mental health professionals, counselors, mentors, friends, loved ones, groups, and people who are willing to help.